mlenser/roll20/README.md

   * Lair Actions (if they're setup, none of mine have them yet)
   * All token items like name, vision, bars, etc
   * Spells import automatically if they're included in the JSON
+* "!shaped-token-macro" is now "!shaped-token".
+It is most commonly used to to "!shaped-token --boostrap" though that can now be done without the "--bootstrap", so "!shaped-token" works as well.
+* Old importer still works from the few that I tested

 **Sep 19th 2015**